-Following from this principle, the Task Force concluded that whatever CPD program is established it must be relevant to the practice of professional engineering and it must be done in the interest of safeguarding public health, safety and welfare.
-For this reason, the Task Force also concluded that PEO should not follow the lead of most other provincial associations by adopting a program that allows licence holders to acquire CPD credits for activities unrelated to the practice of professional engineering.
+Following from that principle, the Task Force concluded that whatever CPD program is established it must be relevant to the practice of professional engineering and it must be done in the interest of safeguarding public health, safety and welfare.
+For this reason, the Task Force also concluded that PEO should not follow the lead of most other provincial associations by adopting a program that allows members to acquire CPD credits for activities unrelated to the practice of professional engineering.

 A CPD program should be implemented only to facilitate the obligations that professional engineers have already taken upon themselves by accepting the privilege of licensure.
-A CPD program should be tied to the engineering services provided by the practitioner and the skills and knowledge needed to perform that work.
+Maintaining competence in practice is an ethical obligation imposed on all licence holders by section 77.1.v of Ontario Regulation 941.
+That section states that a practitioner shall act at all times with "competence in the performance of any engineering services that are undertaken."
+A CPD program should be tied only to the actual engineering services provided by the practitioner and the skills and knowledge needed to perform that work.